Ádám Bogdán

-Ádám Bogdán (/hu/; born 27 September 1987) is a Hungarian professional footballer who plays as a goalkeeper and is currently a free agent.
+Ádám Bogdán (/hu/; born 27 September 1987) is a Hungarian former professional footballer who played as a goalkeeper.

 Bogdán began his career in Hungary at Vasas before spending time on loan at Vecsés.
 In 2007, he moved to English club Bolton Wanderers, for whom he made 120 appearances across all competitions, before moving to Liverpool in 2015.
 Rarely used at Liverpool, he had a loan at Wigan Athletic in 2016, cut short by a knee injury.
 After a long period recovering from the injury, Bogdán was loaned to Scottish club Hibernian in July 2018.
 He was released by Liverpool in the summer of 2019, and then signed with Hibernian.

 He made his senior international debut for Hungary in 2011.
 Bogdán has since earned 20 caps and represented Hungary in 2014 FIFA World Cup qualification matches.

 Club career

 Early career

 Born in Budapest, Bogdán started his career with Hungarian Nemzeti Bajnokság I (Division One) team Vasas SC.
 He also had a loan spell at Vecsés where in his 9 games he impressed Bolton scouts.